jackiehjm/stx-docs/doc/source/planning/kubernetes/container-security-df8a251ec03f.rst

 -   are disabled by default

--   can be enable by the System Administor via **system service-parameter-add kubernetes kube_apiserver admission_plugins=PodSecurityPolicy**
+-   can be enable by the System Administrator via **system service-parameter-add kubernetes kube_apiserver admission_plugins=PodSecurityPolicy**

 |prod| provides default PSP and RBAC definitions to simplify initial